 Shipwreck, Survival, Slave Trade Suppression – and Injustice, 1845

 High-quality radio communications today, and the associated ability of ships in difficulty to transmit distress messages, make it difficult to envisage just how desperate were the plights of shipwrecked crews in earlier years.
-An earlier blog (see links at the end of this article) touched on the sufferings of the survivors of the French frigate Medusa in 1817, as were immortalised in the painting by Theodore Gericault.
 Of these we know, only because the remaining handful were rescued, but in hundreds of similar cases nobody lived to tell of their experiences.
 One case, not unlike the Medusa’s, was however to occur in 1845 and also off West Africa.
 This involved the Royal Navy’s role in the so-called Felicidade Affair.

 A typical success of the Anti-Slavery patrol

 The capture of the slaver Gabriel by HMS Acorn, July 1841

 by Nicholas M. Condy (Credit © National Maritime Museum London UK)